LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/code.md

 However, there is no validation check to ensure that the code adheres to the Conversational Cloud [Rich Messaging format](getting-started-with-rich-messaging-introduction.html).
 Therefore, take care when entering the JSON.
 If you use a JSON format that isn't in compliance with the Conversational Could Rich Messaging format, the message will not be rendered at runtime.

 #### Testing
-To fully test a Universal interaction, use a Web client.
+To fully test a Universal interaction, use a deployed bot.

-The [Preview](conversation-builder-testing-deployment-previewing.html) tool won't exactly reflect how the interaction is rendered on a specific channel.
+The bot-level [Preview](conversation-builder-testing-deployment-previewing.html) tool can only render basic elements, not complex ones like cards or carousels.
 Additionally, the [Conversation Tester](conversation-builder-testing-deployment-testing-debugging-post-deployment.html) doesn't support the Universal interaction.

 #### FAQs